Meet the Washington DCJCC Preschool Staff

 Bini Silver – Director, Early Childhood, Youth & Family Programs

-I am very excited to be joining the DCJCC as the Director of Early Childhood, Youth and Family Programs.
+I am very excited to be a part of the DCJCC as the Director of Early Childhood, Youth and Family Programs.
 Prior to coming to the DCJCC I was the Head of School of The New Jewish School-Hebrew Day Institute, a private school in Rockville, MD.
 Before moving to the D.C. area I served as Head of School of the Lerner Day School in Durham-Chapel Hill, North Carolina, for several years, which had three-year olds through Fifth Grade students.
 I was also the Headmaster & Director of Education at Kol Ami Emanu-El in Plantation, Florida, where I oversaw the 900 children involved in the Temple’s Day School, Religious School and Early Childhood programs for nine years.
 I began my Day School career as the Principal of The Davis Academy, Atlanta’s Reform Jewish Day School.
 I also worked in Temple education as the Director of Education at Temple Beth Shalom in Needham, MA for 12 years.

 Prior to becoming involved in formal Jewish education, I served for many years as the Director of Camp Young Judaea-Midwest and as the Executive Director of the Westchester and Midwest Regions of Hadassah’s Zionist Youth Movement – Young Judaea.